abakabir/InstallingOpenstackManually/OstackVM.md

 mysql_secure_installation
 ```

-c- Install and Configure Message Queue - RabbitMQ on Controller
+3. Install and Configure Message Queue - RabbitMQ on Controller

 - Install and Configure Packages: